Texas Biomed Discovery & Learning Initiative

 • Participate in other professional development activities at Texas Biomed (e.g., attend research seminars, group meetings, etc.)

-• Present work/findings at the Texas Biomed Closing event.
+• Present work/findings at the Texas Biomed End of Summer Showcase event.

 If you don’t meet the above requirements, you may be eligible for our American Cancer Society Post-Baccalaureate Fellows Program.

+Applicants to the SNPRC Summer Internship Program should have majors/coursework(transcript) and interests (personal statement) that align with this track.
 Successful applicants for the SNPRC internship program will be paid hourly and placed in a laboratory, clinical veterinary, or veterinary pathology setting under the guidance of an SNPRC faculty mentor.
 The students will work full-time for 8 weeks during the summer, learning research and technical skills and conducting laboratory studies.
-Students begin their 8-week internship on June 2, 2025, completing their work on July 25, 2025.
+Students begin their 8-week internship on June 1, 2026, completing their work on July 24, 2026.
 The focus of the SNPRC program is to provide the interns with one-on-one, hands-on experience within the SNPRC.
-The program will provide an opportunity for interns to gain veterinary experience, study primate behavior, and/or conduct research and develop applied research skills.
-Upon completing this program, interns will be equipped with solid skills and experience that will better enable them to successfully pursue graduate studies in veterinary and/or biomedical fields.
+The program will provide an opportunity for interns to gain veterinary experience and/or conduct research and develop applied research skills involving non-human primates.
+Upon completion of this program, interns will be equipped with solid skills and experience that will better enable them to successfully pursue graduate studies in veterinary and/or biomedical fields.

-The Texas Biomed Communications Office is looking for an intern who is curious about science and passionate about communications and storytelling.
-Experience in journalism, marketing, social media and video (including Adobe Creative Suite, iMovie, Final Cut Pro) is a plus.
+The Texas Biomed Communications Office is looking for an intern to aid with media and digital storytelling.
+We seek a quality communicator who is curious about science and the threat of infectious disease.
+Experience in journalism, marketing, social media and video is a plus.
 Must have a resume with references and clips showing storytelling / writing / video skills.
-Come and join our fabulous, six-person team of communicators who have a wealth of experience in science writing, journalism, PR, marketing and digital engagement.
-This is your opportunity to gain experience in interviewing, reporting, video production and editing, writing, digital journalism, and SEO skills.
+Experience with Adobe Creative Suite, iMovie, Final Cut Pro, etc., is a plus.
+Intern will work with a fabulous, 5-person team of Texas Biomed communicators who have decades of experience in science writing, journalism, PR, marketing and digital engagement.
+Upon completion of the internship, the individual will have gained experience in interviewing, reporting, video production and editing, writing, digital journalism, and SEO skills.